-Reviews the legal responsibility of media practitioners in the areas of libel, copyright, invasion of privacy and sexual harassment.
+Reviews the legal responsibility of media practitioners in the areas of libel, copyright, invasion of privacy, and sexual harassment.
 Includes case studies and biblical principles that demonstrate the distinctions between legal and ethical practices and the relationship between legal rights and First Amendment freedoms.
-3 Semester Hours projects.
-The course will take students from budgeting, to financing, pitching and then producing live events as well as video projects, culminating in distribution.
-It will include principles for fostering innovation that leads to new ventures.
 3 Semester Hours